 When you workout lactic acid builds up inside of your muscles, causing fatigue.
 L-carnitine reduces this from happening allowing you to perform more reps.

-It also decreases the amount of free radicals that can be created during intense exercise, this will help with post recovery.
+It also decreases the number of free radicals that can be created during intense exercise, this will help with post-recovery.